Welcome to HMP Northumberland, a prison privately operated by Sodexo.

 My staff have worked tirelessly in leading our decency agenda, making sure our residential units are clean, well furnished and conducive to positive living.

-We have taken a tough stance on challenging poor behaviours, encouraging a community environment where residents should feel safe from harm and able to make the changes needed for their onward journey beyond the prison walls.
+We have taken a tough stance on challenging poor behaviours, encouraging a community environment where prisoners should feel safe from harm and able to make the changes needed for their onward journey beyond the prison walls.

 We may not get everything right, all of the time, but our commitment to progress means that we are keen to review our mistakes and try again, and harder next time to get it right.
 With the help of our resident population in our ventures I am certain we can continue to progress and make HMP Northumberland the best prison of its kind.